-Global University prioritizes accessibility for all students, regardless of their available technological resources, and therefore offers courses both in print and via the internet and other electronic media.
-Students with technology and internet access may submit assignments electronically and take proctored exams online.
-Many courses are available for PDF download.
+Global University prioritizes accessibility for all students, regardless of their available technological resources, and therefore offers courses both in print and via the Internet and other electronic media.
+Students with technology and Internet access may submit assignments electronically and take exams online.
+Some courses are available for PDF download.
 Students without access to technology may acquire printed materials containing everything needed to complete their courses.
 Self-paced, independent learners may collaborate with other students using GU's online learning tools and social media.